gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 ## Introduction

-Strand Games is working on a novel technology for IF production called `Strand`.
+Strand Games has developed a novel technology for IF production called `Strand`.

 Easily make parser IF, choice IF and anything in between with no programming.
 Deploy to mobile, desktop or the web with a GUI supporting pictures, animation and sound.

-Historically, IF systems were designed around computer limitations at the expense of creativity. `Strand` turns this around putting authoring ahead of technobabble.
+Historically, IF systems were designed around computer limitations at the expense of creativity. `Strand` turns this around and puts creative authoring in the lead.

-`Strand` does not claim to be more capable than other systems, nor does it claim to do more or have more features.
-Instead, `Strand` strives to be quick and easy to use while following one simple idea:
+`Strand` does not claim to be more capable than other systems, nor does it claim to be better or have more features.
+Instead, `Strand` strives to be quick and easy to use while following simple ideas.

+* Write your game in your favourite editor as a text file.
+* Use a single "building block" in a variety of ways to make your game.
-_Don't let the 10% complicated features poison the simplicity of the 90%._
+* Don't let the 10% of complicated features poison the simplicity of the 90%.

-The documentation will show you how _one simple construct_ is used in different ways to build diverse and functional games, expressing content generation, choices, world building and text input.
+The documentation will show you how _one simple building block_ is used in different ways to build diverse and functional games, expressing content generation, choices, world building and text input.

 Anyone can use `Strand`.
 Write your game in your favourite editor, then run it immediately!